-It’s the goal that each KSS Summer Camp staff looks back on the past summer as their Best Summer Ever!
-Working as a camp counselor or support staff can be an amazing experience, full of new friendships, tons of laughter, and amazing adventures.
+This summer will be your best summer yet!
+Working as a camp counselor or Camp Leadership staff can be an amazing experience, full of new friendships, tons of laughter, and amazing adventures.
 Summer camp is a magical place, and in full transparency, it’s a lot of work!
-At KSS, we strive for a One-Team mentality so all staff help out across all programs and departments.
-This creates an incredible community and culture, but expect to work very long days (15+ hours, 6 days a week).Apply Today
+Being a summer staff member at KSS is a rewarding, magical, life-changing experience and it can be an incredibly hard job.
+Depending on your summer position you can expect to work very long days (15+ hours, 6 days a week).Apply Today

 A Day in the Life

 All summer staff will be participating in rigorous training in May and early June, with bonding activities and training in childhood behavior development, risk management, leadership skills and more.
 Once session one of camp begins, instructors are expected to be engaged with campers for the duration of program hours.
 Overnight instructors should be prepared to work long hours, as staff are essentially on-call for the duration of an overnight session.
 Our structure incorporates mid-week breaks for overnight counselors.Read Blog: Camp Staff, A Day in the Life

 Having a diverse staff is part of the recipe that makes Keystone Science School special.
 Many instructors have extensive experience in the backcountry, while others have never been camping before!
 The staff are always close to each other, working together, learning from one another, and bonding during off time.
 They spend their days off together doing activities like going to concerts and camping, biking, rock climbing, paddle boarding, rafting, hiking, and backpacking.